Verification of Neural Networks' Global Robustness: Minimal Globally Robust Bounds

 \paragraph{Targeted global robustness} The above definitions aim to show that the network does not change its classification under a given perturbation.
 In some scenarios, network designers may permit some class changes.
 For example, they may allow the network to misclassify a perturbed dog as a cat, but not as a truck.
 Thus, when determining global robustness, it is sometimes more useful to guarantee that the network does not change its classification to a target class, rather than to any class but the correct class.
 We next adapt our definitions to targeted global robustness.

-\begin{definition}[$\delta$-Targeted Globally Robust Classifier] Given a classifier $D$, a class $c'\in [c]$, a target class $c_t\in[c]$ such that $c_t\neq c'$, a perturbation ${P}$, a range $I_\mathcal{E}$ and a class confidence $\delta>0$, the classifier $D$ is $\delta$-globally robust \emph{against} $c_t$ under $(P,I_\mathcal{E})$ if:
+\begin{definition}[$\delta$-Targeted Globally Robust Classifier] Given a classifier $D$, a class $c'\in C$, a target class $c_t\in C$ such that $c_t\neq c'$, a perturbation ${P}$, a range $I_\mathcal{E}$ and a class confidence $\delta>0$, the classifier $D$ is $\delta$-globally robust \emph{against} $c_t$ under $(P,I_\mathcal{E})$ if:

 \end{definition} The problem definition of computing the minimal targeted globally robust bound for a target class $c_t$ is the same as \Cref{def:probdef} but with respect to \Cref{def:targeted}.
-Note that computing the minimal globally robust bound for $c'$ can be obtained by computing the maximum minimal targeted globally robust bounds of all classes, except $c'$.
 In the next section, we continue with the untargeted definition (\Cref{def:probdef}), but all definitions and algorithms easily adapt to the targeted definition. { }